siorai/RubyResumeApp/README.md

 ## About

-This app is just a simple Ruby app for printing out resumes to terminal.
+This is just a simple Ruby app for printing out my resume to the terminal.

 Currently is done through basic authentication using the above syntax.